DrupalDoesNotExists/crossbundlelib/README.md

 So to replicate the bundle behavior, BundleLib joins bundled packets to the single TCP packet (that's a simplified Nagle's algorithm, a.k.a.
 Nagling).
 As a client receives all the needed packets at once, the latency between handling them is minimal.

+## A bit of issues

+This section is only applicable for the replicating adapters as it describes the replication mechanism issues.

+As you may notice, the client also uses the "tick" principle to handle some of the packets received from the server.
+The majority of packets are handled instantly, but some of them are "deferred": changes such as velocities are applied only the next tick, etc.

+Native bundles actually execute all the incoming packets at the same time, and this makes a guarantee that handlers schedule their actions on the same tick.

+But when we replicate things, the client does not have support yet: some tick-bound packets may get scheduled to the two adjacent ticks instead of the same one.
+So keep that in mind when designing your solutions.

 ## Licensing and contributing